 BARCELONA

-Barcelona is experiencing a severe housing affordability crisis.
-At the same time, it is confronted by rising temperatures and more frequent heatwaves of increasingly longer durations.
+Barcelona is currently facing a severe housing affordability crisis.
+At the same time, the city is experiencing rising temperatures and increasingly frequent and prolonged heat waves.

 There is a clear correlation between high ambient temperatures and excess mortality and morbidity.
-In Barcelona, housing conditions exacerbate this situation.
-Many buildings often lack modern insulation, air conditioning, or passive cooling features, turning buildings into spaces where particularly older residents and otherwise disadvantaged individuals are at risk of overheating.
+In Barcelona, housing conditions further exacerbate this situation.
+Many residential buildings often lack adequate insulation, air conditioning, or passive cooling features, turning homes into environments where residents - particularly older adults and other vulnerable groups - are at increased risk of overheating.

 Working to do better